People From Florida Are Better at Guessing if a 'Florida Man' Story Really Happened in Florida

 Since the now-retired Florida Man Twitter account debuted in 2013, and soon blossomed into a digital pandemic of schadenfreude, thousands of words have been devoted to unpacking its origins.
 Last weekend’s Washington Post Magazine led with a long meditation on the question “Is It Okay to Laugh at Florida Man?”
 In the story, the originator of the Twitter account, speaking on the record for the first time, expressed some unease that the alleged perpetrators occasionally become small-time celebrities, in prison or out.

 It’s a tricky question, but perhaps the more exigent one is: “why do we laugh at Florida in the first place?”
 The clearest explanation I’ve found is that, through a combination of frozen accidents, lots of snakes and alligators, and the state’s appendix-like geography, it seems sufficiently strange and remote to non-Floridians.
-After all, it’s much easier to laugh at someone one from a different tribe — psychologists often refer to this as “in-group vs. out-group” behavior.
+After all, it’s much easier to laugh at someone from a different tribe — psychologists often refer to this as “in-group vs. out-group” behavior.

-While groups have traditionally formed around physical proximity, Vallacher notes that social media has blurred these boundaries and allowed us to form groups with those like us from anywhere.
+While in-groups have traditionally formed around physical proximity, Vallacher notes that social media has blurred these boundaries and allowed us to form groups with those like us from anywhere.
 In turn, that makes it easier for people around the country to gang up on Florida instead of, say, Connecticut.
 “They’re all staring at the same zoo,” Vallacher says.

 Which is all to say: There are Florida Men and Florida Women everywhere.
 The vast majority of worthy candidates who are from the other 49 states just have a branding problem.